About us: Our story so far

 We were the first to offer the first electric vehicle of any kind powered by Lithium-ion battery technology.

-The Panasonic WiLL bike debuted back in 2004 when even Nickel metal hydride batteries were still far from standard in electric bikes.
-Most were weighed down by lumps of lead acid.
+The Panasonic WiLL bike debuted in 2004, a time when even Nickel metal hydride batteries were far from standard in electric bikes.
+Most e-bikes were weighed down by lead acid batteries.
+Not ideal, loading a bike up with kilos of lead

 It was the lightest folding electric bike ever, highly portable and able to scamper up hills and cut commutes down to size.